 Interventional cardiac catheterization.
 A cardiac catheterization procedure can be used as a diagnostic procedure, as well as initial treatment procedure for some heart defects.
-A cardiac catheterization procedure will usually be performed to evaluate the defect(s) and the amount of blood that is mixing.
-As part of the cardiac catheterization, a procedure called balloon atrial septostomy may be performed to improve mixing of oxygen-rich (red) and oxygen-poor (blue) blood:
+A cardiac catheterization procedure will usually be done to evaluate the defect(s) and the amount of blood that is mixing.
+As part of the cardiac catheterization, a procedure called balloon atrial septostomy may be done to improve mixing of oxygen-rich (red) and oxygen-poor (blue) blood:

 A special catheter with a balloon in the tip is used to create an opening in the atrial septum (wall between the left and right atria).

-The catheter is guided through the foramen ovale?a small opening present in the atrial septum that closes shortly after birth?and into the left atrium.
+The catheter is guided through the foramen ovale ? a small opening present in the atrial septum that closes shortly after birth?and into the left atrium.